Engineering Notes by Oriental Motor

 • Lower Power Consumption

-Better Gear Efficiency
+✅Better Gear Efficiency

-One of the biggest issues with worm gears is its low efficiency for torque transfer.
+One of the biggest issues with worm gears is their low efficiency for torque transfer.
 Typically, worm gear efficiency can vary from 40% to 85% for ratios of 60:1 to 10:1 respectively.
 They also require a "break-in" period in order to run at peak efficiency.
 Hypoid gear efficiency is up at 95% to 99% and do not require a break-in period.

-Less Heat Generation
+✅Less Heat Generation

 A higher efficiency gearhead will waste less energy.
 Friction is wasted energy that takes the form of heat.
-Since worm gears produce more sliding friction than hypoid gears, they run hotter, which reduces the service life of these drivers by putting extra thermal stress on the lubrication, bearings, seals and gears.
+Since worm gears produce more sliding friction than hypoid gears, they run hotter, which reduces the service life of these drivers by putting extra thermal stress on the lubrication, bearings, seals, and gears.

 Since hypoid gears run cooler due to minimized sliding friction, there is little to do to keep them running at peak performance.
 There is no need to replace lubricants because the grease is meant to last the lifetime of the gear motor.
 This can help eliminate downtime and increase productivity.
 In addition, cooling fins, breather holes and other peripherals used for cooling is eliminated, contributing to lower operating costs.